 The study found that gender, age and education all affect safety attitudes.
 When developing safety training programs we need to pay more attention to tailoring programs to the demographic characteristics of the people being trained.
 We also need to use new interactive and immersive technologies based on adult-learning principles.

 The level of interaction and engagement affects learner buy-in and changes to safety behaviour after the training.
 Good safety training is not just competency development it develops an emotional connection with the subject.

 See our article, How to Engage Your Employees in Safety Training.

-This is where Tap Into Safety can help.
-The workplace safety training on the Tap Into Safety Platform is highly engaging and is underpinned by sound adult learning principles.
+This is where Tap into Safety can help.
+The workplace safety training on the Tap into Safety Platform is highly engaging and underpinned by sound adult learning principles.
 The training uses realistic panoramic scenes where employees engage and respond to hazards in the scenes to learn about effective safe behaviour.
 Because the training requires decision-making from the employee there is an emotional connection with the content.
-The training modules provide succinct and relevant information, using simple text and concepts that are immediate and ‘to-the-point’.
+The training courses provide succinct and relevant information, using simple text and concepts that are immediate and ‘to-the-point’.

 See our article, Key Work Health and Safety Messages.